Houston’s Bright Star In The TX 18th Congressional District Race – KION546

 Click here for updates on this story

 October 18, 2023 (Houston Style Magazine) — The political arena of Texas has been set ablaze with the dynamism of Congressional Candidate Amanda Edwards.
+In an impressive … Amanda Edwards – Raises Over $1 million in 4-months The political arena of Texas has been set ablaze with the dynamism of Congressional Candidate Amanda Edwards.
 In an impressive feat, Edwards has garnered over $1 million in funds in a mere span of less than 4 months.
 This monumental achievement underscores her position as the undeniable frontrunner for the TX 18th Congressional District Race.

 Building on her previous success, Edwards raised an impressive $433,000 in the third quarter of 2023 alone.
 This commendable Q3 performance builds upon her outstanding Q2 fundraising efforts.
 Barely two weeks into her candidacy announcement, Edwards revealed a whopping $600,000 in contributions.
 With a formidable cash reserve of over $829,000 as of the end of the September financial period, Edwards’ leadership in the race is indisputable.